ianco/indy-agent/python/README.md

 Quickstart
 ----------
-There are two ways to run the agent (tested on Ubuntu 16.04).
+There are three ways to run the agent (tested on Ubuntu 16.04).

 Change your current folder to `indy-agent/python`